ente-io/ente/web/docs/dependencies.md

 ## Media

--   "jszip" is used for reading zip files in JavaScript.
-Live photos are zip files under the hood.
+-   "[jszip](https://github.com/Stuk/jszip)" is used for reading zip files in JavaScript (Live photos are zip files under the hood).

+-   "[file-type](https://github.com/sindresorhus/file-type)" is used for MIME
+   type detection.

 ## Photos app specific